debops/debops/docs/ansible/roles/icinga/defaults-detailed.rst

 .. __: https://www.icinga.com/docs/icinga2/latest/doc/04-configuring-icinga-2/

-The vriables contain lists of YAML dictionaries, each dictionary can be defined using specific parameters:
+The variables contain lists of YAML dictionaries, each dictionary can be defined using specific parameters:

 ``name``